br11/kotlin-magics/README.md

 Then a DSL (Domain-specific Language) was designed:.
-1. to allow all the translations to be declaratively specified, so it's easy to write and maintain,.
+1. to make the code to be short, so it's easy to write;
-2. to be very abstract, so it's short and allows to continuously learn about the domain without changing this code.
+2. to make data translation to be declaratively specified, so it's easy to understand and maintain,.
+3. to make the implementation to be very abstract, avoiding details that emerges or succumbs constantly.

 ### Basics
 #### build